khristianaarongarcia/OptiLearn/Questions/Questions.md

 B. The image raises its left hand
 C. The image raises both hands
 D. The image doesn’t move

 Level 7: Curved Mirror Champion
+1. [IMAGE:level7_q1]
-1. What are mirrors with a curved surface called?
+What are mirrors with a curved surface called?
 A. Plane mirrors
 B. Flat mirrors
 C. Spherical mirrors
 D. Parabolic mirrors
-(a) Concave / Converging
-Mirror
-Two Kinds of Spherical Mirrors
-(b) Convex / Diverging Mirror
 2. A concave mirror is also known as a ____ mirror.
 A. Diverging
 B. Converging